 Salesforce lays down five ways to control record-level access.
 These are:

-Organization-wide defaults of a Salesforce object decide the visibility and editability of its records concerning the access of users who don’t own them.
-But, before getting into the access options of non-owners, let us first understand the owner’s access.
+The organization-wide defaults of a Salesforce object decide the visibility and editability of its records regarding the access of users who don’t own them.
+But before discussing the access options of non-owners, let's first understand the owner’s access.

 Every Salesforce object has standard individual fields – the “owner ID,” which points to owners of records.
 The owner of a record automatically gets CRUD (create, read, update, and delete) access to those record types.